Home

 This company's travel policy in preparing for an interview was for candidates to book their own travel arrangements, and then submit an expense report to be reimbursed.

-My candidate checked air fares and discovered that a round trip fare from Michigan to Alabama to Miami and back was actually cheaper than if he flew round trip from Michigan to Alabama.
+This job seeker checked air fares and discovered that a round trip fare from Michigan to Alabama to Miami and back was actually cheaper than if he flew round trip from Michigan to Alabama.

 You see, they had no idea he had a family in Miami.
 They had no idea his ticket actually cost less for the extra leg over to Miami.